Last Updated: November 30, 2023

 1) A .335 inch tip driver shaft which can be a maximum of 43.5 inches (shaft and grip and collapsing cap) which will yield about a 44 to 44.5 inch final length driver depending on the head and hosel measurements.

-2) A .370 inch tip iron/putter shaft which can be a maximum of 39.25 inches (shaft and grip and collapsing cap).
+2) A .370 inch tip iron/putter shaft which can be a maximum of 39.25 inches (shaft and grip and collapsing cap) not including the head depth.

 If you have questions, feel free to contact us.
 Let us know if you want to send the head(s) to us for installation, or if you want to order just the shaft assemblies.

-If you are ready to order a shaft assembly from us, we will need to know which size of shaft you want, and the extended length of the shaft assembly itself from tip to tip (*** not including the head or hosel***), and the quantity.
+If you are ready to order a shaft assembly from us, we will need to know which size of shaft you want (.335 or .370 tip), and the extended length of the shaft assembly itself from tip to tip (*** not including the head or hosel***), and the quantity.
 Also, please let us know if you want us to install or include the collapsing cap and grip, and if you want us to sand-roughen the tip.
 If you want us to sand the tip, please include the hosel depth measurement and whether or not you will be installing a ferrule.

 After we have all the information, we will reply with a final quote and the payment steps since we don’t have shaft-only options in our secure online store.